nxp-imx/imx-sm/sm/doc/dev.md

 Build Environment {#GUIDE_BUILD}
 =================

-The SM firmware is a 32-bit program compiled using the GNU C compiler (gcc), debugged using the GNU debugger (gdb/ddd), and documented using doxygen.
+The SM application is a 32-bit program compiled using the GNU C compiler (gcc), debugged using the GNU debugger (gdb/ddd), and documented using doxygen.
 As a result, a GNU-compliant build environment is required.